 - Dependencies: When installing a new package, Synaptic will inform you about its dependencies.
 Ensure you review and understand them before proceeding with the installation.

-- Fix Broken Packages: If a package installation fails or is interrupted, Synaptic offers a Fix Broken Packages option.
-This can help resolve any potential issues and ensure the stability of your system.
+- Fix Broken Packages: If a package installation fails or is interrupted, navigate to Edit > Fix Broken Packages to resolve dependency conflicts.
+This feature attempts to correct incomplete installations and restore your package database to a consistent state.

-Suppose you use an alternative desktop environment on Ubuntu and encounter issues launching Synaptic Package Manager from the main system menu.
-In that case, the likely cause is the absence of the PolicyKit package on your desktop environment.
+If you use an alternative desktop environment on Ubuntu and encounter issues launching Synaptic from the application menu, the likely cause is the absence of a PolicyKit authentication agent.
+PolicyKit handles the password prompt that grants Synaptic administrative privileges.

 To resolve this issue, you can install the relevant PolicyKit package for your desktop environment using one of the following commands: